sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 What's happening here is:
-- We first declare a `Map` with some unique keys and values.
+- We first declare a `Map` with unique keys and values.
 - We then declare a function called `getAge`, with the evaluation result as `Option` (*it might or might not exist, it might or might not be an `Int`*).
 - Next, we index using some existing and non-existing keys.
-- In the first two cases, we get `Some` as the output type, which means that it exists.
+- In the first two cases, we get `Some` as the output type, meaning it exists.
-- In the last case, we get `None`, which means that no key was found, thus the corresponding `Age` integer value does not exist.
+- In the last case, we get `None`, which means that no key was found; thus the corresponding `Age` integer value does not exist.

 This is extremely useful because now, we can use pattern matching to make more sense of the data we're getting: